 Mezzo Soprano / >emerging artist<

-She appeared at the Classic Open Air Berlin 2019 with Philharmonisches Orchester Vorpommern, conducted by Florian Csizmadia, and in a gala concert with Staatskapelle Weimar, conducted by Kirill Karabits.
-She has performed Mozart’s Requiem and Missa brevis, Rossini’s Petite Messe Solennelle, Pergolesi’s Stabat Mater, Bach’s Mass in B minor and Mahler’s Rückert-Lieder.
+Pihla Terttunen graduated with a Bachelor's degree from the Metropolia University in Helsinki and obtained a Master’s degree in 2016 at the University College of Opera in Stockholm.
+She won 2nd prize at the competition Grande Voci 2016 in Salzburg and 2nd prize at the Timo Mustakallio Competition 2013.
+In concert she has sung at the Classic Open Air Berlin with Philharmonisches Orchester Vorpommern, conducted by Florian Csizmadia, and in a gala concert with Staatskapelle Weimar, conducted by Kirill Karabits.
+She has performed solo parts in Händel's Messiah, Mozart’s Requiem and Missa brevis, Rossini’s Petite Messe Solennelle, Pergolesi’s Stabat Mater, Bach’s Mass in B minor and Mahler’s Rückert-Lieder.